NiaouBreGatoula/PegasusAC/README.md

 Q: Is Pegasus Free?
-> A: No, it's an incredibly affordable offer for a lifetime access, available only during the beta release days.
+> A: No, it's an incredibly affordable offer for a lifetime access, available for that price only during the beta release days.

 Q: Why can't an anticheat be free?
 > A: Generally, I don't aim to profit from FiveM development.
 However, I understand that in the process of developing an anticheat and offering it for free to the community, it can pose a significant vulnerability for many servers.
 Servers that seek security might find that offering something for free can be easily exploited by anyone who desires it.
 This is why many anticheat solutions come with a price.